Period: Early Cypriot III

 Date: ca. 2000–1900 B.C.

 Credit Line: The Cesnola Collection, Purchased by subscription, 1874–76

-This copper-based spearhead originally was attached to a wooden shaft.
-Such weapons have been found in tombs that date from the Early Bronze Age to the middle of the Late Bronze Age.
-Terracotta models of sheathed daggers with flat tangs inserted into a wooden handleoften held in place with rivetshave also been found in tombs.
-Although there are no indications that the Early Bronze Age was a period of conflict on Cyprus, spearheads are frequently associated with burial contexts.
-The larger pieces may have been status symbols, or simply standard weapons carried by males who had need to be prepared for the dangers of everyday life.
-In the Early Bronze Age and later, daggers and spearheads placed in tombs were bent, or "killed," intentionally to ensure that they could not be used as weapons after burial.
+Although there are no indications that the Early Bronze Age was a period of conflict on the island, spearheads are often found in tombs.
+They may have been status symbols or simply standard weapons carried by males who had to be prepared for the dangers of everyday life.
+The daggers and spearheads were bent intentionally to ensure that they could not be used as weapons after the burial.